acecilia/OpenWRTInvasion/README.md

-# Root shell exploit for several Xiaomi routers
+# Root shell exploit for several Xiaomi routers (4A Gigabit, 4A 100M, 4C, 3Gv2, 4Q, miWifi 3C...)

 ## How to run